4rg0n/songs-of-syx-mod-example/doc/howto/add_ui_element.md

 **Example:** Adding a button into the top bar.

-There are at least 3 instances of the top bar in different UIs:
+There are at least three instances of the top bar in different UIs:

 * Battle UI
 * World UI